eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 #### Reporting unused disable directives

 Disable directives such as `/*eslint-disable*/` and `/*eslint-disable-next-line*/` are used to disable ESLint rules around certain portions of code.
 As code changes, it's possible for these directives to no longer be needed because the code has changed in such a way that the rule is no longer triggered.
-You can enable reporting of these unused disabled directives by setting the `reportUnusedDisableDirectives` option to `true`, as in this example:
+You can enable reporting of these unused disable directives by setting the `reportUnusedDisableDirectives` option to `true`, as in this example:

 ```js
 export default [